 See below some adorable cards sent to us after the camp from pupils who enjoyed their two-day residential tremendously!
 Support from foundations like RSCF means that we can continue strengthening and expanding our projects, reaching more young people in Nottingham City.

 We had a fantastic Music Camp in 2019, with 219 city pupils from 30 Nottingham City primaries attending.
 Children learnt to play two musical pieces: ‘I’m a Believer’ and ‘Mambo Swing’.
 Feedback from school staff at the end of camp was overwhelmingly positive with 100% of the respondents saying that the activity schedule for Music Camp is practical and engaging, that the camp improves children’s confidence and communication skills and that the music hub staff were friendly and helpful.

 Note to Schools

-Music Camp will be open for booking in Spring 2020.
-Invitations will be sent to all partner schools reminding them of the deadline to book.
+Music Camp generally opens for booking in Spring.
+Invitations are sent to all partner schools reminding them of the deadline to book.
 We guarantee a minimum of 5 places per school in an effort to involve as many schools as possible.
 However, generally we are able to offer additional places to schools that request it.
 Any additional places can be confirmed after the booking deadline.